schollz/paracosms/README.md

 ### Todo

-- add pattern recorders to the grid
+- add pattern recorders to the grid (each is its own synth mod X beats)
+- add global sync (syncs all synths and resets the main phasor)
+- add midi transports (for syncing)
 - add pan
 - ~~add recording~~
 - ~~make the first sample a metronome sample (store metronome)~~